China February factory activity shrinks to three-year low, export orders worst in a decade

 But the lead U.S. negotiator said on Wednesday it was too early to predict the outcome.

-U.S. issues with China are “too serious” to be resolved with promises from Beijing to purchase more U.S. goods and any deal between the two countries must be include a way to ensure commitments are met, U.S. Trade Representative Robert Lighthizer said.
+U.S. issues with China are “too serious” to be resolved with promises from Beijing to purchase more U.S. goods and any agreement must include a way to ensure commitments are met, U.S. Trade Representative Robert Lighthizer said.

-Growth in China’s services industry also cooled in February after rebounding for two straight months, another sign of strain as consumers turn more cautious about spending.
+Growth in China’s services industry also cooled in February after rebounding for two straight months as new orders rose at a slower pace, another sign of strain as consumers turn more cautious about spending.

+Services growth was mainly dragged by a notable slowdown in construction activity, suggesting recent fiscal stimulus through more bond issuance is not fully flowing through yet to infrastructure investment.
+The sub-index fell near 2 percentage points to 59.2 in February.

 GRAPHIC - China's economic trends: tmsnrt.rs/2iO9Q6a

-GRAPHIC - Major items among $200 billion of Chinese goods hit by U.S. tariffs (announced Sept): tmsnrt.rs/2HGBgfj
+GRAPHIC - Major items among $200 bln of Chinese goods hit by U.S. tariffs (announced Sept): tmsnrt.rs/2HGBgfj

-GRAPHIC - Major items among $16 billion of Chinese goods hit by U.S. tariffs (Aug): tmsnrt.rs/2HFiipx
+GRAPHIC - Major items among $16 bln of Chinese goods hit by U.S. tariffs (Aug): tmsnrt.rs/2HFiipx

-GRAPHIC - Major items among $34 billion of Chinese goods hit by U.S. tariffs (July): tmsnrt.rs/2HG2Rxj
+GRAPHIC - Major items among $34 bln of Chinese goods hit by U.S. tariffs (July): tmsnrt.rs/2HG2Rxj

 Reporting by Yawen Chen and Ryan Woo; Editing by Kim Coghill